meilisearch/demos/src/matching-strategy/README.md

 ## Demo

+This demo showcases Meilisearch's v0.29 new feature: matching strategy customization.

+v0.29 introduces a new search parameter: matchingStrategy.
+This parameter lets you define, at search time, how Meilisearch should match query terms:
+- `last`: returns documents that contain all query terms first.
+Additional results are then retrieved by decreasing number of query terms present in a match
+- `all`: only returns documents containing all query terms.

+You can find more information about this feature in [our documentation](https://docs.meilisearch.com/reference/api/search.html#search-parameters)

 If you want to replicate this demo using your own Meilisearch instance, you have to follow these steps:

 ### 1. Downloand and launch Meilisearch